Summer music festivals have returned — just in time for the latest coronavirus surge

 After Lollapalooza, there will be at least two other large-scale festivals — Pitchfork and Riot Fest — in Chicago in the coming weeks, with at least a dozen more large festivals scheduled to take place across the country between now and autumn.

-Critics such as DeRogatis said that should major festivals turn into superspreader events, smaller music venues will be the ones that ultimately suffer.
+Critics such as DeRogatis said that if major festivals turn into superspreader events, smaller music venues will be the ones that ultimately suffer.

 “They have just suffered the most dangerous time of their existence being dark for more than a year and a half,” DeRogatis said of small and independent music venues.
 “If infections start again in a serious way and the city has to start shutting down again, I don’t see how they survive.
 It could be a death blow, and it’s for four days of this mega corporation.”